 In Florida, the written lease agreement is the first place that most landlords and tenants reference when the parties have a dispute.
 After all, the purpose of the document is to set forth the rights and obligations of the parties.

 However, even though standard lease agreements address most common disputes between landlords and tenants, they can’t solve every problem nor do they address every dispute.
 In those instances, the only option is for the parties to seek court intervention by filing a lawsuit and asking a judge to resolve the controversy.

 Common Lease Agreement Disputes That Are Resolved By Filing A Lawsuit

 Residential lease agreement lawsuits are often filed over issues that have been fought many times before in other landlord-tenant disputes.

 Here are some of the most common reasons why these lawsuits are filed:

-1. Is the money paid by tenant to landlord considered rent, advanced rent or a security deposit?
+1. Is the money paid by the tenant to the landlord considered rent, advanced rent, or a security deposit?

 We’ve discussed controversies between a landlord and a tenant involving the return of a security deposit before.
 See, Security Deposit Lawsuits in Florida and Can Your Landlord Keep Your Security Deposit?